Home Page

 Most of the game’s core logic is contained in the Assembly-CSharp.dll file.

-This DLL may be decompiled, modified, and recompiled using common .NET C# tools such as:
+This DLL may be decompiled, modified, and reassembled using common .NET tools such as:

 ILSpy: primary decompiler, successfully decompiles nearly all code without issues;dnSpy: used for edge cases where ILSpy fails (in this project, only a single file required it);